actix/actix-web/guide/src/qs_5.md

 }
 ```

-In this example *index* handler will be called only if request contains *CONTENT-TYPE* header.
+In this example, *index* handler will be called only if request contains *CONTENT-TYPE* header.

 Predicates have access to the application's state via `HttpRequest::state()`.
 Also predicates can store extra information in